maryamghasemitarei/Transion-of-SARS-CoV-2-Spike-protein/README.txt

 1- The file of Supportive information "supportive-information" 2- A folder named "project-files" conatins coordinates, topology files, index files, parameters files.
 3- A folder named "figures-and-tables" contains all figures and tables of main article and its related supportive information.
+4- A folder named "supportive-videos" conatins two sub-folders "native-down-to-up" and "oxidized-down-to-up", each corresponding to the video format of trjectories from targeted MD simulations.

 Any sub-folder has its own README file.